Justice Crew: 2019: America's Got Talent and "So Long"

 In January 2019, Justice Crew competed in America's Got Talent: The Champions, but were eliminated in the first episode.
 On 18 January 2019, Justice Crew independently released "So Long".

+2024 Paris Olympics Commentary

+Samson Smith, a member of Justice Crew, appeared on Channel 10's The Project to comment on the Paris 2024 Olympics' Breaking competition, reflecting on Australian Olympian Rachael Gunn's performance at the event as Raygun and the subsequent backlash the breaker received from the general public.

+Samson Smith expressed his wish for greater attention and recognition of the breakers who medalled at the event.
+He also explained that Raygun's performance should be viewed as a whole piece, rather than a series of slowed down memes, and to respect that these moves should not be perceived as comical, but a representation of Raygun's character.
+He is quoted as saying, "At the end of the day, it's just a human being coming out to show their creativity".

 Other ventures

 Commercial endorsements

 In June 2010, Justice Crew appeared in one of the television commercials promoting the second season of The X Factor Australia.
 In December 2010, they appeared in promotional images for underwear label Sly.
 In May 2011, Justice Crew appeared in Swisse Vitamins' television commercials dancing to their single "Dance with Me".
 In January 2012, the group appeared in Meat and Livestock Australia spokesman Sam Kekovich's music video for his Australian rendition of Aqua's "Barbie Girl", which was released to promote the lamb industry.

 Philanthropy

 In 2010, Justice Crew began running free dance lessons.
 The lessons became so popular they caught the eye of Karen Day who helped get some funding and helped Justice perform at some major events.
 The free dance lessons became a program known as MMAD Moves and came under a charity known as Musicians Making a Difference (MMAD) which is an organisation that inspires young people through dance & music.
 MMAD teamed up with The Salvation Army to connect the program with a key partner.
 Justice Crew have previously joined various Salvation Army corps, including Miranda, New South Wales and Hurstville, New South Wales.
 They also regularly perform at annual Christmas Carol events such as the Carols in the Domain and Carols in the City, where performers donate their time to raise money for various charities.

 In 2011, four members of Justice Crew made a surprise appearance at Canowindra High School's anti-bullying day launch.
 They performed for the students and communicated that bullies should back off as part of the school's "back off bully" campaign.